 But if you do not want that (for whatever reason), you can change that: select

 the 'Preferences' option from the 'Tools' menu.
-Then select the 'Google Maps 1' tab or the 'Google Maps - Map' tab (corresponding to your Tyre version),
+Then select the 'Google Maps - Map' tab,

 and uncheck the 'Place waypoints exactly on roads' option.